max1k/entity_locker/README.md

 III.
 Implement protection from deadlocks (but not taking into account possible locks outside EntityLocker).

 IV.
 Implement global lock.
 Protected code that executes under a global lock must not execute concurrently with any other protected code.

-~~V. Implement lock escalation.
-If a single thread has locked too many entities, escalate its lock to be a global lock.~~